 How do we celebrate the birthday of someone who is entirely fictional?
-Pack your wand, hop on your broomstick and join us on e.
+Pack your wand, hop on your broomstick and join us on July 31!
 We are exploring the inspiration behind the magical world of Harry Potter, one of the world’s most beloved characters.
 Author J.K.
 Rowling, who set this whole universe in motion with the release of “Harry Potter and the Philosopher’s Stone” in 1997, also — if you can believe it — shares the same birthday as Harry himself.
 Coincidence?
 If you want to celebrate in style, check out our gift guide for Harry Potter fans.